skitband/referral_builder/README.md

 The build files will be generated in the `dist` folder.
 You can serve them using any static file server.

 ---

-## Environment Variables

-- **`VITE_SUPABASE_URL`**: The URL of your Supabase project.
-- **`VITE_SUPABASE_ANON_KEY`**: The public anonymous key from Supabase.

-Ensure these variables are correctly set up in the `.env` file for the application to function properly.

----

-## Contributing

-Contributions are welcome!
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push the branch to your fork.
-4. Open a pull request to the main repository.

----

-### License

-This project is licensed under the [MIT License](LICENSE).